 - Improve SEO

-- Help with customer engagement.
+- Help with customer engagement

-The Sales Stack 3.0: Clemmons.io
+The Sales Tech Stack 3.0: Clemmons.io

-- Deal pipeline.
+- Deal pipeline and CRM

-Simple Marketing Techstack: Effin Amazing
+Marketing Tech Stack: Effin Amazing

 As a result, their digital marketing tech stacks integrate together seamlessly.